The Devil's Doorway: Reception

-Jason Best wrote in a review: "Pulsing with indignation at clerical hypocrisy, director Aislinn Clarke’s film won’t convert any found-footage sceptics, but it is a distinct cut above the low-budget genre’s usual fare thanks to its careful craft and strong performances, particularly Roddy’s."
-Nick Johnston praised Clarke for her film, saying it would bring welcome attention to the Magdalence laundries, writing: "It’s a dynamic setting for a horror film, and Clarke’s skillful direction and palpable sympathy for these women prevents The Devil’s Doorway from falling down an exploitation black hole (not that it would have been a bad thing, necessarily)."
-David Prendeville praised the film, writing: "The decision to shoot on 16mm film rather than replicating the era digitally creates an evocative and eerie aesthetic, as well as adding a further layer of authenticity to the picture...Smart in both form and content, this is an innovative, effective and necessary Irish horror film.
+David Prendeville of Film Ireland praised the film, writing: "The decision to shoot on 16mm film rather than replicating the era digitally creates an evocative and eerie aesthetic, as well as adding a further layer of authenticity to the picture...Smart in both form and content, this is an innovative, effective and necessary Irish horror film.
 It marks Clarke out as a distinctive talent to watch."
-Patrick Bromley wrote: "...it was hard to shake the feeling that the movie plays like a collection of Horror’s Greatest Hits.
+Patrick Bromley wrote: "...it was hard to shake the feeling that the movie plays like a collection of Horror's Greatest Hits.
 Found footage?
 Check.
 Demonic possession?
 Check.
 Creepy nuns?
 Check.
-Children’s laughter?
+Children's laughter?
 Check.
 Loud noises?
 Check.
-That it’s packaged all up in a single film couldn’t quite outweigh the fact that it’s all been done before.
-But here’s the thing: it’s all done very well.
-If you are someone who likes the found footage aesthetic and/or is creeped out by religious horror, there’s a very strong chance that The Devil’s Doorway will play like gangbusters."
+That it's packaged all up in a single film couldn't quite outweigh the fact that it's all been done before.
+But here's the thing: it's all done very well.
+If you are someone who likes the found footage aesthetic and/or is creeped out by religious horror, there's a very strong chance that The Devil's Doorway will play like gangbusters."